rocketmade/android-build/README.md

 ## Trigger CI builds from the command line

-Add the following script to your project root:
+Create a file name `ci.sh` in your project root.
+Add the following script:

+_ci.sh_
 ```bash
 #!/bin/bash